intel/scikit-learn-intelex/CONTRIBUTING.md

 * For a larger feature, provide a relevant test.
 * Document your code.
 Our project uses reStructuredText for documentation.
 * For new file(s), specify the appropriate copyright year in the first line.
-* Submit a pull request into the master branch.
+* Submit a pull request into the main branch.

 Continuous Integration (CI) testing is enabled for the repository.
 Your pull request must pass all checks before it can be merged.
 We will review your contribution and may provide feedback to guide you if any additional fixes or modifications are necessary.
 When reviewed and accepted, your pull request will be merged into our GitHub repository.

 ## Code Style

 We use [black](https://black.readthedocs.io/en/stable/) and [isort](https://pycqa.github.io/isort/) formatters for Python* code.
 The line length is 90 characters; use default options otherwise.
-You can find the linter configuration in [.pyproject.toml](https://github.com/intel/scikit-learn-intelex/blob/master/pyproject.toml).
+You can find the linter configuration in [.pyproject.toml](https://github.com/intel/scikit-learn-intelex/blob/main/pyproject.toml).

 A GitHub* Action verifies if your changes comply with the output of the auto-formatting tools.